acharya-aayush/TypeSmash/documentation.md

 # TypeSmash Documentation 📓

 ## 😶‍🌫️ What's this whole thing?
-Just a typing game I built to prove I could make something cool without sleeping for 3 days straight.
-Got bored of regular typing tests so I threw in a Zoro mode where you can slash words and feel like you're not wasting time on the internet.
+TypeSmash is a typing test app that I built to help people improve their typing speed and accuracy.
+Clean UI, no distractions, just you and your keyboard fighting for those sweet WPM numbers.
+Oh, and as a last-minute addition, there's a weird One Piece-inspired mode where Zoro slashes words.

 ## 🧠 Architecture (fancy word for "how I organized this mess")